G-EDM/G-EDM/control-unit-BOM.md

 1x Lianshi 6A 0-80V variable voltage PSU

-ONE of those (TTL version!
+# ONE of those (TTL version!
 NOT RS-485 and also not the RF version!):

 1x DPH8909 Programmable Power Supply TTL 0-96V 0-9.6A

 1x DPM8605 Programmable Power Supply TTL 0-60V 0-5A

-1x ESP32 WROOM32 AZdelivery 38Pins CP2102

-1x ILI9341 SPI SD TOUCH

-4x TMC2209 v2 with big heatsink

-1x rocker switch (ON/OFF)

-JST wires of different types.

 # Warning